Qualifications and PoliciesEnable Accessibility Mode for a screen reader accessible version of the content

 This depends on the requirements of each position, along with the skills, education and experience of the individual.
 It is a mutual determination, between the hiring manager and the new employee, of what internal/external training and experiences they believe are the best combination to develop the person and make him/her more productive.

 The State of Maryland Department of Business and Economic Development sponsors a website that provides useful information about the state.
 Under the section "About Maryland," demographics and other data are provided about each county.
 The department may be contacted at 1-888-ChooseMD (1-888-246-6763).

 WorkLife4you, an agency paid benefit, provides information and referrals and detailed neighborhood profiles to help you and your family explore your options, relocate and settle into your new community.

 DNRP is a relocation service provided to eligible and authorized DoD civilian employees to assist them with selling their homes at the prior duty station, as well as locating housing appropriate to their needs at the new duty station.
-For more information on the program, download the DNRP handbook or call 1-800-344-2501.
+For more information on the program, visit DNRP handbook or call 1-800-344-2501.